terrylowry/gigroom-signalling/Protocol.md

 Create or destroy a new room with the specified name (unique ID).

-The client that creates the room is designated as the "Creator", and is the only one who can modify the properties of the room such as who is allowed to join it.
+The user that creates the room is designated as the "Creator", and is the only one who can modify the properties of the room such as who is allowed to join it.

 If you try to create a room using a name that you already have a room for, a JSON 409 CONFLICT response will be returned.